 Check Out How to Make Homemade Wonton Chips (check out the full recipe post over here)

-Looking for a Few More Delicious Dim Sum or Auththentic Sichuan Dishes?
+Looking for More Easy Dim Sum Recipes?

 If you're looking for a few more easy Chinese recipes or you love Sichuan food as much as we do, here are a few of our favorites you can make at home.